 The multiple levels of SAFe Agile can be implemented more easily with the right tools and resources.
 Here are some that my clients have found helpful:

-The Scaled Agile Framework levels provides an ever evolving approach for scaling agile practices across an organization.
+The Scaled Agile Framework levels provide an ever-evolving approach for scaling agile practices across an organization.
 If you learn each level: Team, Program, Large Solution, Portfolio, and how they interact with one another, you will be able to implement a custom solution catered to your organization needs.

 With these bullet points in mind: